j50n/deno-proc/labs/wasm/README.md

 tweak it as I experiment with things I don't quite understand, since it is a good platform for experimentation.
 The docs will never be great.
 If someone finds this useful, that is wonderful!
 It has already served my purpose.

+**If you find this work:** Consider it a starting point, not a destination.
+The real value comes from going through the exercise yourself with an AI assistant rather than just using this code.
+The learning happens in the iteration and experimentation, not in the final artifacts.

 WebAssembly has a lot of potential, and Odin makes it quite easy once you know what you are doing.